Apple Crisp Bars are easy to make from scratch. This recipe uses a basic shortbread crust topped with apple slices and a simple flavorful crisp.

 - Mom’s homemade apple pie recipe – My go-to recipe from apple pie!

-- Classic apple crisp – Serve warm with a scoop of vanilla ice cream
+- Easy apple crisp – Serve warm with a scoop of vanilla ice cream

 - Cinnamon sugar apple muffins – A breakfast treat packed with apple bits!

 Apple bars are a must try during the fall season.
 I’d love to see how your turned out!
 If you try one of my recipes, be sure to tag @ifyougiveablondeakitchen on social media!